Kolyah35/XeniumCore-BETA/README.md

 # XeniumCore-BETA
 This is private server core for Geometry Dash 1.0.
+Not finished <br>
-Not finished GDPS Control Panel soon...
+GDPS Control Panel soon...